netdata/netdata/packaging/docker/README.md

 If you don't want to use the apps.plugin functionality, you can remove the mounts of `/etc/passwd` and `/etc/group` (they are used to get proper user and group names for the monitored host) to get slightly better security.

-### Opt-out from anonymous statistics
+### Opt-out from telemetry

-To opt-out from [anonymous statistics](../../docs/anonymous-statistics.md), which help us improve Netdata, you can set your `DO_NOT_TRACK` environmental variable to `1`.
+To opt-out sending telemetry we use to analyze [anonymous statistics](../../docs/anonymous-statistics.md) in our efforts to improve Netdata, you can set your `DO_NOT_TRACK` environmental variable to `1`.
 You can set this variable with the following command: `export DO_NOT_TRACK=1`.
 This variable must be present _during initialization of a Docker container_ to properly configure the daemon.

 Visit the [project's homepage](https://consoledonottrack.com/) for more details on the purpose and implementation of this environmental variable.